Skip to Content

 Five of the best castles in Northumberland

 As the battleground between England and centuries of Scottish and Viking invaders, Northumberland has seen some fierce fights.
-So it’s no wonder that you can’t move far in the county without coming across a castle.
-There are over 70 castles in Northumberland, and that’s just the ones still standing, making it a must-visit part of the UK for history lovers.
+So it’s no wonder you can’t move far in the county without coming across a castle.
+There are over 70 castles in Northumberland, and that’s just the ones still standing, making it a must-visit UK region for history lovers.

 But with so many different castles to choose from, where do you start?
 Here are five of my favourite Northumberland castles to help you find your perfect match, whether your ideal castle is ruined and remote, palatial and perfectly preserved, or secluded and spooky.